someengineering/resoto.com/docs/how-to/search/visualize-the-blast-radius-of-a-resource/index.md

 Resoto uses resource relationship data to traverse not only the direct dependencies of a resource, but also transitive dependencies (the dependencies of dependent resources).

-Transitive dependencies show the the "blast radius" of a resource, giving an overview how a resource is connected to other resources.
+Transitive dependencies show the "blast radius" of a resource, giving an overview how a resource is connected to other resources.
 In the event that a resource becomes compromised, the blast radius can provide a complete view of affected resources.

 ## Prerequisites